RobTillaart/AS7331/README.md

 |    UVA    |  λ = 360 nm       |  315 nm – 410 nm  |

 The library allows the user to set the **GAIN** from 1 to 2048 and an **exposure time** from 1 millisecond to 16384 milliseconds (16+ seconds).
+The sensor can be used in a MANUAL or CONTINUOUS mode and has a RDY pin that can be used for an interrupt to indicate conversion is ready.
+Polling mode is also supported.

-The device has more options to configure but these are not implemented yet.
+The device has more options to configure but these are not all implemented / tested yet.
 Check datasheet for details about sensitivity etc.

 Feedback as always is welcome.

+Note: The library is not verified against a calibrated UV source, so use with care.

+Datasheet used: v4-00, 2023-Mar-24.

 ### Breaking change 0.2.0

 The 0.1.0 version is obsolete as it just did not work.
 Version 0.2.0 has been verified to work in MANUAL and CONTINUOUS mode.

-### Datasheet warning

-_Do not apply this product to safety protection devices or emergency stop equipment, and any other applications that may cause personal injury due to the product's failure._
+Examples have been added to show the operation of the library.

 ## Angle sensitivity